dev-sec/ansible-collection-hardening/README.md

 **After using the role Ansibles template/copy/file module does not work anymore!**

-This role deactivates SFTP.
+This role by default deactivates SFTP.
 Ansible uses by default SFTP to transfer files to the remote hosts.
 You have to set `scp_if_ssh = True` in your ansible.cfg.
 This way Ansible uses SCP to copy files.
+Alternatively you can enable SFTP again by setting `sftp_enabled` to `true`.

 **Cannot restart sshd-service due to lack of privileges**